canonical/jaas-documentation/reference/audit_logs.rst

 - **params [map[string]]**:      Populated during requests with any request parameters.
 - **errors [map[string]]**:      Populated during responses with any response errors.

-It's important to note that JIMM logs requests and responses separately for audit logs and understanding how to associate a request with a response is very helpful.
+It's important to note that JIMM logs requests and responses separately and understanding how to associate a request with a response is a useful tool.
 This can be done using the `conversation-id` and `message-id` fields.
 When a client establishes a connection with JIMM and begins making requests, a unique `conversation-id` is generated for the lifetime of that websocket connection and each request/response pair will have the same `message-id`, which itself will increment whenever a new request is made.
 Then observing the `is-response` and `errors` fields, one can ascertain whether